lpkpaco/BTR_GPT-SoVITS_Voicemodels/README.md

 Contains text-to-speech voice models of different characters trained from voices from the anime **__"Bocchi the Rock!"__**.

 ## License
 This repository is licensed under the ***CC BY-NC-SA 4.0*** license.
-For your information, a short summary on the license is provided [here](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+For your information, a short summary of the license is provided [here](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Disclaimer
 The contributors to this repository and projects listed in the [Credits](#credits) section bear no liability for any consequences arising from its use.
 Users are solely responsible for their usage of this repository.